w3c/wot-thing-description/testing/README.md

 is to open the file in github.
 If it does not render properly as a table, there is an error, and github will even point to the offending line.

-Go back to the `wot-thing-directory/testing` directory and update the inputs for the report generator in the `inputs/results` subdirectory:
+Go back to the `wot-thing-description/testing` directory and update the inputs for the report generator in the `inputs/results` subdirectory:
 ```
-cd ~/wot-thing-directory/testing/inputs/results
+cd ./wot-thing-description/testing/inputs/results
 rm *.csv
-cp ~/wot/testing/tests/2019-05/outputs/*/*.csv .
+cp ../../../../wot/testing/tests/2019-05/outputs/*/*.csv .
 ```
-Now return to the main `wot-thing-directory` directory and regenerate the
+Now return to the main `wot-thing-description` directory and regenerate the
 report:
 ```
-cd ~/wot-thing-directory
+cd ../../../
 npm run assertions
 ```